NewcomersBCC/React-app/README.md

 When a migrant arrives to a country with a different language the barriers they face multiply.
 Basic and fundamental tasks such as grocery shopping, attending doctor’s appointments, or registering for public services become great obstacles to navigate.

-The overall aim of the winning solution is to address the needs of (im)migrant groups within Birmingham and allow them to integrate and participate in their local communities
+The overall aim of the winning solution is to address the needs of (im)migrant groups within Birmingham and allow them to integrate and participate in their local communities.

 #### Partnerships BCC/BAES/BCU